Where to Stay in Jakarta - Best Areas for Tourists [2024]

 Mangga Dua

-In North Jakarta, Mangga Dua is a shopping area with several naughty nightlife venues.
+In North Jakarta, Mangga Dua is a huge shopping area.
 It can easily be reached from the airport by the toll road, and it is not too far from the city's tourist attractions like Kota Tua or Ancol.
 If you need to go to the South, it will take you about an hour.

 If you only have one night in Jakarta, it can be a more fun option than staying near the airport.
 After two nights, you might get bored.